zzc01/QtProjects/ReadMe.md

 # Qt Practice Prorjects

-* Some Qt practice projects about QThread, QThreadPool, Qt Network, QTcpSocket, QUdpSocket usage.
+* Qt practice projects about QThread, QThreadPool, Qt Network, QTcpSocket, QUdpSocket usage.
 * These are mainly based on tutorials from VoidRealms[1] youtube channel.
 * Built a simple windows app that sends message between two users using UDP packages.
+* These practice projects are created by QtCreator 6.0.2.

 <br/>

 ## Install Qt